 Roen Halley Kahalewai McDonald Hufford is a recipient of a 2023 National Heritage Fellowship from the National Endowment for the Arts (NEA) - the highest honor the United States bestows on a traditional artist.

 This honor is in recognition of Roen's unceasing efforts to reclaim and expand the Hawaiian art of ka hana kapa.

 The National Heritage Fellowship is the highest distinction that the United States bestows upon a tradition bearer.
 This year Roen is among nine exemplary artists from across the United States being recognized for their excellence and the importance of the traditions they represent.
-The official ceremonies will be held in Washington D.C. in late September.
+The ceremony was held in Washington D.C.
+September 28 & 29, 2023.